jamesko/Brainstorm/README.md

 To server assets and launch on localhost:3000

+&nbsp;
-1. Acquire correct github credentials by registering your app [here](https://github.com/settings/applications).
+4. Acquire correct github credentials by registering your app [here](https://github.com/settings/applications).
 Make sure to get your client_id and client_secret.
 For working in development set your homepage url as: `http://127.0.0.1:3000`.
 Set your authorization callback url as: `http://localhost:3000/auth/github/callback`

 Acquire correct facebook credentials by registering your app [here](https://developers.facebook.com/).
 Go to "My Apps" and add a new app.

 Acquire correct google credentials by registering your app [here](https://console.developers.google.com/project).
 Create a project, then go to "Credentials" under "APIs & auth" and create a new client Id.

+&nbsp;
-1. Create a config.js file in /server/config with the following contents:
+5. Create a config.js file in /server/config with the following contents:
 ```sh
 var config = {
  github: {